Meiyan-Zheng/meiyanblog/_posts/2023-06-16-ospd-update.md

 ---
 layout: post
-title: How to update passwords for existing overcloud with director operator?
+title: How to update configurations for existing overcloud with director operator?
 ---
 1. Create new file `workaround.yaml` to pass new passwords:
 ```